S. I. Hayakawa: Early life, education, and activism in Canada

+His parents were Japanese immigrants Ichiro Hayakawa and Otoko Toro (née Isono) Hayakawa.
 Born in Vancouver, British Columbia, Hayakawa was educated in the public schools of Calgary, Alberta, and Winnipeg, Manitoba, and graduated from the University of Manitoba in 1927.
 He received his MA in English from McGill University in 1928 and his PhD in the discipline from the University of Wisconsin–Madison in 1935.